$0 Egypt → UAE Employment Visa Guide — Quick-Start Checklist

 How Long Does It Take and What Does It Cost?

-Timeline: Results are typically available within 24 to 72 hours.
+Timeline: Processing time varies by centre, emirate, and any additional screening.
 Most approved centres submit results electronically to the health authority system — you do not need to physically collect a paper result.
-Your employer's PRO or the GDRFA online portal can confirm when your clearance has been issued.
+Your employer's PRO or the relevant authority's portal can confirm when your clearance has been issued.

 Who pays?
 The employer is legally required to cover the medical fitness test cost under Article 6 of Federal Decree-Law No. 33 of 2021, which mandates that all residency costs — including medical testing — are borne by the employer.
 However, in practice, many smaller employers ask the employee to pay upfront and reimburse on the first salary.
 Confirm this with your employer before your appointment.